asterisk/documentation/docs/Getting-Started/Hello-World.md

 Depending on the version of Asterisk in use, you may have the option of more than one SIP channel driver.
 You'll have to pick one to use for the example.

-!!! info ""
+/// note
 * Asterisk 11 and previous: chan_sip is the primary option.
 * Asterisk 12 and beyond: You'll probably want to use chan_pjsip (the newest driver), but you still have the option of using chan_sip as well

-[//]: # (end-info)
+///

 Follow the instructions below for the channel driver you chose.